ICICI Home Finance Company: Awards

-2018: Silver Award in the ‘Home Loan Provider of the Year 2018’ category from the Outlook Money Awards.

 Product and services

 ICICI HFC provides housing finance to individuals and corporates for purchase or construction of residential houses.
 In 2019, the company has disclosed that it has disbursed over $162.91 million in housing loans in the country.
 It offers home loans, loan against property, fixed deposit, gold loan, property search - residential & commercial, construction finance and insurance.

 Branch network

 The company started with six branches in 2017 and as of 2019, it has over 140 branches in India.